-Make sure the update task status is “Closed" before checking the same module for updates.
-Drop Guard will not be creating a task for the new version of the module if the task is in any other status than “Closed" (i.e. "Test passed" status keeps the task open).
+Make sure the update task status is “Closed” or “Test passed” before checking the same module for updates.
+Drop Guard won’t create a task for the new version of the module if the task is in any other status than “Closed” or “Test passed”.

 Drop Guard will close the update task automatically when a new version of the module is released, but there is still an open task for a previous version.